Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases

 We now turn to the study of the rephasing dynamics starting from phase-scrambled attractive Bose gases.
-More specifically, after a sufficiently long hold time $t=50\,\rm{ms}$ when the phase correlation length shrinks to $\sim \xi$ (Fig.~\ref{fig:fig2}d), we ramp the interaction linearly back to its initial repulsive value within a variable time $t_{r}$ (Fig.~\ref{fig:fig1}a).
+More specifically, after a sufficiently long hold time $t=50\,\rm{ms}$ when the phase correlation length shrinks to $\sim \xi$ (Fig.~\ref{fig:fig2}d), we perform an interaction quench back, where the scattering length is linearly ramped to its initial repulsive value within a variable ramp time $t_{r}$ (Fig.~\ref{fig:fig1}a).
 Figure~\ref{fig:fig4}a shows sample images of interference fringes taken at the end of the ramp.
 Under faster ramps, we observe that the fringes are more frequently interrupted by phase slips, suggesting the proliferation of density defects, that is, dark and gray solitons~\cite{Frantzeskakis_2010}.
-This can be understood as phase-incoherent domains start to merge at $g>0$ and form density defects at the domain boundaries; see~\cite{SM} and Fig.~\ref{fig:figSI7}.
+This can be understood as phase-incoherent domains start to merge at $g>0$ and form density defects at the domain boundaries; see~SM and Supplementary Fig.~\ref{fig:figSI7}.
 Considerably larger phase-coherent domains are observed with slower ramps.
 For $t_{r} \gtrsim 132\,\rm{ms}$, the two-point phase correlations (Fig.~\ref{fig:fig4}b) show re-established quasi-long-range coherence.
 The length scale is remarkably comparable to that measured in the initial quasi-1D gas.
-This suggests that no significant heating was introduced during the attractive interaction stage, even after an attractive gas has seemingly lost its quasi-long-range phase coherence.
+This suggests that no significant heating was introduced during the attractive interaction stage, even after an attractive gas has seemingly lost its quasi-long-range phase coherence; see also SM for the analysis of energy per atom following the rephasing dynamics.

 In Fig.~\ref{fig:fig4}c, we show the defect counting following the interaction ramp-back.
 With faster ramps, $N_j$ roughly remains constant.
 For slow ramp-up times $t_r \gtrsim 10~$ms, the defect number gradually reduces, leading to improved phase coherence observed in Fig.~\ref{fig:fig4}b.
 With the longest $t_r\sim 1~$s, $N_j$ reduces by around fourfold compared with the defect number before the ramp.